eebod/E-space-hashnode/clswn7ir600020bk0a8s5gvfl.md

 Ahhh yes!
 This is a very valid question.
 That image above is assumed to be of better quality till it can be proven.
 This is what would be done here..

-To prove that this approach to updating media on Whatsapp improves te quality, there are two tests involved, the visual test and the size test.
+To prove that this approach to updating media on Whatsapp actually improves the quality, there are two tests involved, the visual test and the size test.

 * **Visual Test**